 What is the Alfred Brain Tumour Bio-databank?

-The Alfred Brain Tumour Bio-databank is a collection of biological samples and data from patients who have been diagnosed with a brain tumour.
-The biological samples and data are used for research purposes.
+The Alfred Brain Tumour Bio-databank (ABTB) was initiated through a partnership between Monash University’s Department of Neuroscience and The Alfred's Brain Program.
+It is a stored collection of biological samples and data from patients who have been diagnosed with a brain tumour.
+These samples and data are used for research purposes.

 The Alfred Brain Tumour Bio-databank has been approved by the Alfred Hospital Ethics Committee (project number: 579/18).